sync-for-science/reference-stack-docker/README.md

 ### Running the stack

-We use [https://docs.docker.com/compose/](Docker Compose) to orchestrate all the components, so starting the entire stack is simple:
+We use [Docker Compose](https://docs.docker.com/compose/) to orchestrate all the components, so starting the entire stack is simple:

     $ docker-compose up
     ...